Cryptocurrency Fraud Defense &

 Trial readiness directly affects outcomes at every stage.
 Cryptocurrency cases are factually and technically complex.
 They are won or lost based on how well an advocate can weave together a compelling narrative from disparate parts: blockchain transaction data, wallet analysis, smart contract code, exchange records, communications evidence, and expert testimony on digital asset technology.
 The technical complexity of a federal cryptocurrency fraud case can easily overwhelm an inexperienced practitioner.

 The firm’s attorneys have tried these issues before federal juries.
-Scott Armstrong tried the first-ever cryptocurrency manipulation case under Title 15, a multi-week trial involving over $300 million in alleged spoof and wash trades, voluminous exchange data, blockchain tracing evidence, and ephemeral communications on messaging platforms.
+Scott Armstrong tried the first-ever cryptocurrency market manipulation case under Title 15, a multi-week trial involving over $300 million in alleged spoof and wash trades, voluminous exchange data, blockchain tracing evidence, and ephemeral communications on messaging platforms.
 That is the level of trial experience the firm brings to every cryptocurrency defense engagement.

 The firm’s cryptocurrency fraud defense practice is built on the principle that effective defense requires the credible ability to try the case.
 With 25 federal jury trials across the country, the firm’s trial record is not aspirational.
-It is a fact.

 The firm’s attorneys have prosecuted complex financial fraud cases at the highest levels of DOJ and tried 25 federal jury trials in cases involving digital assets, securities, commodities, and healthcare.
-That hard-earned trial experience — including Scott Armstrong’s role as lead trial counsel in the first-ever cryptocurrency manipulation case under Title 15 — shapes every aspect of the firm’s defense practice in cryptocurrency cases.
+That hard-earned trial experience — including Scott Armstrong’s role as lead trial counsel in the first-ever cryptocurrency market manipulation case under Title 15 — shapes every aspect of the firm’s defense practice in cryptocurrency cases.

 Blockchain and Transaction Data Analysis